MethodsAndPractices/vsteam/.docs/synopsis/Show-VSTeamBuildDefinition.md

-The Show-VSTeamBuildDefinition function opens a web browser on the build definitions for a team project.
+Opens the build definitions for a team project in the default browser.